TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 To be allowable, costs must meet the following general criteria:

-1) Be necessary and reasonable for proper and efficient administration of the program, be allocable thereto under these principles, and, except as specifically provided herein, not be a general expense required to carry out the overall responsibilities of local governments.
+1) Be necessary and reasonable for proper and efficient administration of the program, be allocable to the program under these principles, and, except as specifically provided in this Section, not be a general expense required to carry out the overall responsibilities of local governments.

 3) Conform to any limitations or exclusions set forth in this Part or other governing limitations as to types or amounts of cost items.